argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/DeepSpeed/README.md

 ### Example

-There is an example deployed by DeepSpeed here, with pytorch using cifar10.
+There is an example deployed by DeepSpeed here, with PyTorch using CIFAR-10.

 For interactive job:

 It has two steps:

-#Step1: "Setting up env"
+#### Step 1: "Setting up env"
 ```bash
 conda env create --name deepspeed --file /lus/theta-fs0/projects/datascience/zhen/env_deepspeed.yml //set up env and install packages
 ```